tendstofortytwo/prose/posts/hello-world.md

 By default, Go doesn't provide any custom HTTP error handling hooks, which I found a bit weird -- surely a server-wide 404 page is a common enough ask to build that into the net/http package?
 But that's not too huge a problem, because Go provides something else -- interfaces.

 If you're not familiar with Go interfaces, an interface is essentially a list of function signatures for methods, and any type that implements methods like these automatically implements that interface.
 Notably for us, `http.ResponseWriter` is an interface.
 You can see the complete interface [here](https://golang.org/pkg/net/http/#ResponseWriter), but the interesting part are the functions `WriteHeader()` and `Write()`.
-The documentation for the `ResponseWriter` states that:
+The documentation for the `ResponseWriter.Write()` states that:

 > If WriteHeader is not called explicitly, the first call to Write will trigger an implicit `WriteHeader(http.StatusOK)`.
 Thus explicit calls to WriteHeader are mainly used to send error codes.

-Which means, if anyone wants to write an HTTP error, they have to call `WriteHeader()`, which we could just create our own version of, if we make our own `ResponseWriter` that wraps the one in the standard library.
+Which means that if anyone wants to write an HTTP error, they will call `WriteHeader()`.
+We could just create our own version of that by making our own `ResponseWriter` that wraps the one in the standard library.
 Then we can intercept any error-y HTTP codes like so:

 ```go
 func (ec *errorCatcher) WriteHeader(statusCode int) {